-When the pilot sitting in a helicopter which has a main rotor that turns Anti-Clockwise wishes to turn the helicopter to the left, they push on the left pedal and this increases the Pitch Angle on the Tail Rotor Blades which creates more Thrust (Thrust is similar to Lift but in a horizontal direction).
+When the pilot is sitting in a helicopter, which has a main rotor that turns Anti-Clockwise and wishes to turn the helicopter to the left, they push on the left pedal and this increases the Pitch Angle on the Tail Rotor Blades which creates more Thrust (Thrust is similar to Lift but in a horizontal direction).
 When Thrust is greater than the Torque, the helicopter will slowly begin to turn to the left using the Main Rotor Mast as the pivot point.

 When the pilot wishes to turn the helicopter to the right, they push on the right pedal and this decreases the Pitch Angle on the Tail Rotor Blades which creates less Thrust.
 When Thrust is lower than the Torque, the helicopter will slowly begin to turn to the right.